bmw-ece-ntust/internship/Paper reviews/Indoor-Localization.md

     - [Evaluation on UJIIndoorLoc Dataset](#evaluation-on-ujiindoorloc-dataset)
     - [Evaluation with Model Compression:](#evaluation-with-model-compression)

+## Key Takeaway
+- Optimizing indoor localization with deep learning techniques, especially with the CHISEL framework on the UJIIndoorLoc dataset, offers promising solutions for enhancing accuracy while minimizing memory footprint and latency.

+- Techniques such as data augmentation, model compression, and leveraging a combination of CAE and CNN architectures helps on achieving high accuracy in indoor localization tasks.

 ## Overview
 This paper points at the challenges of indoor localization on resource-limited embedded devices.
 It proposed a deep learning solution called CHISEL, which combines a Convolutional Autoencoder (CAE) and a CNN classifier.